radicle-dev/radicle.xyz/_guides/protocol.md

   <figcaption>Example Repository ID for the heartwood project.</figcaption>
 </figure>

-Since the RID is derived from the *initial* verison of the repository's identity document, the document is able to change while the RID remains the same.
+Since the RID is derived from the *initial* version of the repository's identity document, the document is able to change while the RID remains the same.

 [urn]: https://datatracker.ietf.org/doc/html/rfc8141